 Aim 2.
 Develop tools to analyze the functional impact of structural variants.

 Rationale.
-SVs account for more nucleotide variation in the human genome than SNPs and therefore are likely to be associated with many genetic diseases.
-However, little is still known about their functional impact at a genome-wide level.
+Little is still known about the functional impact of SVs at a genome-wide level.
 SVs are disproportionately observed in the non-coding part of the genome; hence, comprehensive assessment of the functional impact of SVs will likely require the integration of large-scale data resources such as ENCODE, 1000GP and GTEx.
-This proposal will catalogue the largest number of SVs so far and, more importantly, create SV Impact (SVIM), a new analysis tool that integrates existing annotations, RNA-seq and eQTL data to functionally prioritize SVs in preparation for disease association studies.
+We will create SV Impact (SVIM), a new analysis tool that integrates a myriad of datasets including existing annotations, allelic activity from RNA-seq and also eQTLs from RNA-seq to functionally prioritize SVs in preparation for disease association studies.

 Preliminary data.